What's a Licensing Deal?: Everything You Need to Know

 - Trademarks: Trademark licenses cover anything used to brand a company's product, including designs, phrases, and symbols.

 - Trade Secrets: A trade secret allows one company to use the trade secret of another.
-The owner of the secret can restrict use of the trade secret however they wish.
+The owner of the secret can restrict the use of the trade secret however they wish.

 How Licensing Deals Work